aegilops/find_motion/README.md

   How large the blurring of the image is during processing (larger sizes are slower, but less sensitive to tiny motions)
 * Masking

   Areas to ignore.
 They are defined as tuples of coordinates.
-They can be provided as literals at the commandline or in a JSON file
+They can be provided as literals at the command line or in a JSON file
   * square: `((0, 0), (100, 100))`
   * triangle: `((0, 0), (0, 100), (100, 0))`
   * JSON: